MT2314/learnosity-php-backend/.gitlab/merge_request_templates/mergeTemplate.md

 ### When Applicable

 - [ ] Written relevant unit tests
+- [ ] MUI imports and icons-material are destructured
 - [ ] Added/updated examples or documentation as needed
 - [ ] Included bug ticket number in branch title
 - [ ] 2 reviewers required